sparkutils/quality/docs/sqlfunctions.md

 functions:
   rule_result:
     description: |
-      rule_result(ruleSuiteResultColumn, packedRuleSuiteId, packedRuleSetId, packedRuleId) uses the long id's to retrieve the integer ruleResult or null if it can't be found.
+      rule_result(ruleSuiteResultColumn, packedRuleSuiteId, packedRuleSetId, packedRuleId) uses the long id's to retrieve the integer ruleResult (see below for ExpressionRunner) or null if it can't be found.

       You can use pack_ints(id, version) to specify each id if you don't already have the packed long version.
 This is suitable for retrieving individual rule results, for example to aggregate counts of a specific rule result, without having to resort to using filter and map values.

+      rule_result works with ruleRunner (DQ) results (including details) and ExpressionRunner results.
+ExpressionRunner results return a tuple of ruleResult and resultType, both strings.
     tags:
       - rule
   murmur3_ID: